MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/Customize-Image/CreateProvisioningPackage.md

 ---
 title: Creating a Provisioning Package for a Windows IoT Core Image
-author: johnadali
+author: lmaung
-ms.author: johnadali
+ms.author: Lwin Maung
-ms.date: 09/20/2018
+ms.date: 03/21/2019
 ms.topic: article
 description: Description on how to create a provisioning package for a Windows IoT Core Image
 keywords: Windows 10 IoT Core,